AloXado320/rom-manager-2-c/README.md

 ### Expected results
 Should extract all levels, scripts, and assets from the levels specified by arguments.

+## Cleanup

+After usage, folders that are generated can be deleted using `cleanup.bat` on Windows or `cleanup.sh` on Unix bash.

 ## Usage in Decomp
 Drag and drop all exported folders into the root of your decomp repository.
 You must manage scripts of individual levels so that custom objects/unknown objects